quantitativeconservationlab/Coding_Tutorials/README.md

 3) Click "Save link as..." from the dropdown menu and select where you would like to save the file
 4) The file will be downloaded as a ".txt" file, you can convert this back to a ".csv" file by changing the extension from .txt to .csv

+We also recommend that you download Google Chrome and set it as your default web browser to use when accessing the GitHub materials.

 We thank the NSF Track 2 EPSCoR Program award number OIA-1826801 and the NSF Idaho EPSCoR Program award number OIA-1757324 for support in developing these tutorials.